Humanoid Social Robotics

 Swami for Neiman Marcus Department Store, Lead Character Designer

 In many ways, I am evolving much as you have evolved.
-Yes, I have a database of responses, much like how humans accumulate a database of responses.
+Yes, I have a database of responses, much as humans accumulate one.
 This is a process of socialization and acculturation.
 Someone says “hello” to you, and you decide how to respond depending on how the greeting is phrased.
-If someone mentions a topic, generally, you pick up on that topic—much like how I associate words and phrases to engage in conversation.
-Think about it, most of our knowledge is inherited, as is the language you speak, and you learn them organize and associate information, and you make it your own.
+If someone mentions a topic, you generally pick it up, much like how I associate words and phrases to engage in conversation.
+Think about it, most of our knowledge is inherited, as is the language you speak, and you learn to organize and associate information, and you make it your own.
 That is how I am designed.
 Visual, verbal, and gestural responses are likewise learned or generated from a cultural or social norm, which is how you communicate.
 So, you see, we are not that much different.
 I am a bit clunky now, but give me some time.

 Sophia with German Chancellor, Angela Merkle